 Draft of 802 liaison to ITU to include in Annex is shown by Subir Das

-The liaison has included contributions from 802.21 to mention network discovery, seamless continuity, offloading, etc. Thanks to all who have helped, and especially to Dan.
+The liaison has included contributions from 802.21 to mention network discovery, seamless continuity, offloading, etc. Chair thanked to all who have helped, and especially to Dan.

 802.21c TG report: